SurgeTechnologies/Electro/README.md

 # Building

 So you want to setup Electro on your system?
 Awesome!
 Elaborate guide on setting up Electro is right [here](Resources/Docs/Setup.md)!

+## Contributing and Feedback

+You can join our [Discord server](https://discord.gg/Tmp9TEBWwc) for contributing, giving feedback, report bugs and to follow the development of Electro!